Minnesota Prairie County Alliance

 - If it is not approved, they will send it back to you and tell you why it was not approved

-* Once the plan is approved, the grant is distributed
+* Once the plan is approved, the participant may arrange for purchasing their goods and services.

 CSG Supports - Services and products in a CSG plan can include: